soltanisgeo/Website/content/authors/admin/_index.md

     url: https://www.isterre.fr/

 # Short bio (displayed in user profile at end of posts)
 bio: I am Saeid Soltani.
-Last year Ph.D student at Universite Grenoble Alpes and International institute of earthquake engineering and seismology.
-My current research is focused on 3D modeling of sedimentary basins and their impact on seismic risk assessment.
-(Link: http://www.theses.fr/s212521)

 # Interests to show in About widget
 interests: